Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 1. Tool Daily Foam Cannon — Best Overall

 Universal fit, thick foam, unbeatable price.
 Pros: fits most washers, thick foam, five nozzles, cheap.
 Cons: basic bottle; foam a touch thinner than premium units.
-Check price.
+Check Price on Amazon.

 2. MTM Hydro PF22.2 — Best Foam Quality

-The thickest, most consistent foam we tested, with a quality metal build.
+The thickest, most consistent foam of the field, with a quality metal build.
 Pros: best foam, superb build.
 Cons: 4× the price for a small real-world gain.
 See the full review.

 3. MJJC Foam Cannon S — Enthusiast Pick